 Harvard faculty are fundamental partners in the accommodation process, as they create and design their courses with multiple learning styles and pedagogies in mind.
 The Disability Access Office (DAO) values this partnership and is a resource for any accessibility concerns, questions, or ideas which may arise during the semester.
 Academic accommodations are considered to be additional tools for students with disabilities to fully access the course material; they are not intended to restrict academic freedom.
 All students with accommodations are expected to complete all degree and course requirements, just as other students.

-Partnering with the Accessible Education Office
+Partnering with the Disability Access Office

-Faculty are encouraged to engage with AEO at any time throughout the semester, including before classes begin to discuss accessible course design.
+Faculty are encouraged to engage with DAO at any time throughout the semester, including before classes begin to discuss accessible course design.
 Due to the course registration process, it is not always possible to know which courses students with disabilities will be enrolling in, and therefore accommodation needs may not be known until after the first day of classes or after shopping week.

 The DAO is a resource for both students and faculty, and at times, there may be accommodation needs that the faculty are unsure of or not familiar with.
 DAO is available for consultation and assistance in these situations to clarify the specific nature of how accommodations can be implemented.
 Please refer to the Faculty FAQ section for more information.